DataCurationNetwork/data-primers/Shapefiles Primer/primer_template.md

 **Where does the raw data come from, and how does it end up in this form?**

 Data digitized from georeferenced images should cite the underlying georeferenced source.
 In addition, the software and hardware used to produce and/or work with this data should be described.
 See [Preserving Geospatial Data](http://doi.org/10.7207/twr23-01), page 5.
 If ArcGIS or other software was used, the version should be indicated.
+For examples of descriptions of lineage and tools used to create the shapefiles, see Shapefile dataset examples.

 **What aspects of the visualization are important (e.g., scale, boundary lines, natural or artificial physical features, resolution, color)?**